Check out what you can do to take care of yourself with informative resources and interactive online tools.

 Stress, whether acute or chronic, is not diagnosed as a mental health disorder.

 The experience of anxiety is more similar to fear.
 This may be fear of something specific or fear that doesn’t seem to have a cause.
-Many people experience anxiety in relation to common stressful events such as exams, and this anxiety can be short-lived.
+Many people experience anxiety in relation to common stressful events such as exams or upcoming submission deadlines, and this anxiety can be short-lived.
 However, when anxiety continues and begins to interfere with ongoing daily functioning it is diagnosed as an anxiety disorder.

 It helps to be proactive about stress and anxiety.
 When you start feeling stressed or anxious: